akamai/cli-eaa/README.md

   - View access logs (identification, application activity)
   - View admin logs (admin portal access, config change, deployment, deletion)
   - Send the logs to a file
-  - Blocking mode (similar to `tail -f`)
-  - Alternatively, you can specify a date range with `--start` and `--end`
+  - Blocking mode (similar to `tail -f`) Alternatively, you can specify a date range with `--start` and `--end`
 - Application
   - Save, restore/update, deploy
   - Batch operation
   - Attach/detach connectors
 - Directory
-  - Create group and group overlay
+  - Create groups and group overlays
   - Synchronize with your LDAP or Active Directory
 - Identity Providers (IdP)
-  - List configured IdP, status
+  - List configured IdPs and their status
 - Certificate management
   - List configured certificates
   - Rotate certificate with optional deployment of dependent applications and IdP
 - Connectors
   - List all connectors including the reachability status and health
-  - Show all applications used by a connector and breakdown of active connection
+  - Show all applications used by a connector and a breakdown of active connection
-  - Swap a connector (limited to applications only)
+  - Swap a connector (for applications only)

 ## Installation / upgrade